udelcodes/udelcodes.github.io/crypto2.md

 If you’re interested in learning more about Steganography, check out [this lesson](https://zelinsky.github.io/CTF-Course/Classes/13.html) which was written by other UD Cybersecurity Scholars!

+## Next Up - Randomness

+Now that you've learned all about encryption, the next lesson will be all about [randomness](https://udel.codes/crypto3).